bendalby82/mariassl/README.md

 Pulls the latest OpenSSL and MariaDB containers.

 **02-create-certificates.sh**
-Creates keys and certificates.
+Creates a certificate authority and sign one certificate.

 **03-setup-mariadb-server.sh**
-Creates a new container running Maria DB.
+Creates a new container running Maria DB server.

 **04-create-test-user.sh**
 Creates a new user who must connect securely.

 **05-connect-via-client-container.sh**
-Creates a new ephemeral container running Maria DB, and connects to the server using `mysql`.
+Creates a new ephemeral container running Maria DB client, and connects to the server using `mysql`.

+**06-create-new-certificates.sh**
+Generates a new certificate authority and sign a new certificate

+**07-connect-via-client-container-wrong-cert.sh**
+Creates a new ephemeral container running Maria DB cient, and try to connect using the newly created certificate

 ## Usage
 Type `\s` at the MySQL command prompt after running 04-connect-via-client-container.sh to verify SSL is being used.